Limitations

 TableClosed | Table has been closed or doesn't exist |

-NameConflict | An ETS table with this name is already open |
+NameConflict | A DETS file at this path is already open by another shelf table |

 FileError(String) | DETS file couldn't be found, created, or opened |